EardwulfC/EardwulfDoesMods_PublicMods/ComfyMassFarming/README.md

   * A red plant may also indicate that you lack the resources (seeds) or Stamina to plant it.

 ## Changelog

+### 1.3.0

+* Moved code around and created PluginCongfig.cs file to match standard practices on Comfy.

 ### 1.2.3